devangdayal/Climate-Change-Analysis/README.md

 <em><p>Climate change is the long-term alteration of temperature and typical weather patterns in a place.
 Climate change could refer to a particular location or the planet as a whole.
 Climate change may cause weather patterns to be less predictable.</p></em>

 ## Project Info
-<p>In this project, We will be performing Exploratory Data Analysis.
+<p>In this project, We will be developing Climate Prediction Model.
 We will be using the Temperature Variation Dataset of Earth to analyse, observe and develop a model to predict the climate change across the globe.
 </p>

 ## Tools Used